hadinishad/travis-deduplicator/README.md

  Push your app to heroku and run `$ figaro heroku:set -e production`

- Setup a github webhook `https://peaceful-beyond-54048.herokuapp.com/repos/deduplicate?repo=ORGANIZATION/REPO` and set it     push and pull request events.
+ Setup a github webhook `https://YOURAPP.herokuapp.com/repos/deduplicate?repo=ORGANIZATION/REPO` and set it to send push and pull request events.

 ## TODO